amritamaz/amritamaz.github.io/_posts/2015-01-12-hardware-is-hard.md

 ---
 layout: post
 title: Monoculture and The Future of Hardware
-categories: [blog]
+categories: [writing]
+year: 2015
+tags:
+  - essays

 ---
 *NB: This article originally appeared in Model View Culture on January 20, 2015.
 I am reproducing it on my personal blog for posterity *

 **What does it mean to design computers for everybody?**